 'Oh really?', and laughing.
 'What's the capital of North Dakota?'"

 I first read these lines in the Spring of 1985, not long after I stumbled into Geography in my Liberal Arts exodus from my epic-fail attempted major in Civil Engineering.
 What brought me into Geography was a very personal and powerful epiphany in one of those large lecture classes on the first floor of the Walker Building on the west side of the Penn State campus in University Park, Pennsylvania.
 I was scribbling notes to capture the insights of the day's lecture in a first-year human geography class.
-Roger Downs was there in the midst of a brilliant performance, drawing a lovely map on the chalkboard while narrating the historical-geographical circumstances that explained why cities appeared in some places (and not others) in Central Pennsylvania.
+Roger Downs was there in the midst of a brilliant performance, drawing a lovely map on the chalkboard while narrating the historical-geographical circumstances that explained why cities appeared in some places (and not others) in the eighteenth-century European settlement of Central Pennsylvania.
 The chalk danced around the blackboard, etching the outlines of the physical and human environment, site and situation.
 Roger's voice narrated the histories that created the patterns we see in today's landscape.
 The map slowly came into view.
 Chalk danced across the blackboard.
 Roger's voice narrated with elegance and grace.
 The realization hit hard and fast.
 This ... is this guy's job, I thought with sudden clarity.
 His job is to do all this interesting stuff, this really cool shit, all day.
 He gets paid for it!
 Where do I sign up?

 It still sends chills up and down my middle-aged spine.